Inge Vianen

 Read More

-Nadia holds a master’s degree in Disaster Risk Management and Climate Change Adaptation from Lund University in Sweden.
+Nadia holds a Msc in Disaster Risk Management and Climate Change Adaptation from Lund University (Sweden) and a MSc in International Development from Radboud University (the Netherlands).
 Before that, she worked as an intern at the Dutch embassy in Italy and at the European Union External Action Service in Mauritius.
-Nadia is responsible for supporting the development of the CARE Climate & Resilience Academy, and increasing the visibility of the Academy amongst development practitioners in the global space.
+Nadia is responsible for the community management of the CARE Climate & Resilience Academy.

 Robert Otim